 Zanzibar Beach Holiday

 Tro-Peaks Adventures offers an unforgettable island excursion and we can organize a Zanzibar beach holiday for most any budget.
-Contact us to start planning a most memmorable Zanzibar excursion.
+Contact us to start planning a most memorable Zanzibar excursion.

 Brilliant white beaches lapped by the warm waters of the Indian Ocean provide the perfect places to relax, soak up the busy sightseeing.
 Modern resorts nestle in the shade of coconut palms, providing cool and comfortable retreats.
 The beaches are paradise.
 Most indigenous people live in fishing villages where they live a simple way of life, unchanged through the years.
 Just south of Zanzibar town are Fuji Beach and Chuini Beach, which both offer facilities for a range of water sports, while to the north there is Mangapwani where the only noise is likely to be the sound of the ocean.
 On the northern tip of the Island is Nungwi, where visitors can watch fishermen’s boats being built or swim in the coral lagoons.

-35 km southeast from Zanzibar City is Jozani Forest Reserve, an area of 10 sq.km whose thick forest, with trees over 100 years old, are one of the last remaining sanctuaries of red colubus monkey.
+Jozani Forest Reserve, occupy an area of 10 sq.km with thick forest supporting trees over 100 years old this is the one of the last remaining sanctuaries for red colobus monkey.